 Mr. Nicolas Renaud

-Nicolas Renaud is a filmmaker, editor and video installation artist.
-He has made documentary and experimental work over the past 20 years.
-He received the Emerging Canadian Filmmaker Award (1st or 2nd feature-length documentary) at Toronto’s Hot Docs Festival in 2013, for Brave New River (La Nouvelle Rupert).
-His recent works in 2019 and current projects in 2020 include the short films Bear Cubs (Oursons), Florent Vollant: I Dream in Innu (NFB production) and the video performance Holiday Native Land (co-created with Brian Virostek).
+Nicolas Renaud is also a filmmaker and video installation artist.
+He has made documentary and experimental work since the 1990s.
+He received the Emerging Canadian Filmmaker Award (for best 1st feature-length documentary) at Toronto’s Hot Docs Festival in 2013 for the film Brave New River (La Nouvelle Rupert).
+His latest works and current projects include the short films Bear Cubs (Fr.v.
+Oursons, 2019), Métamorphoses (2020), Florent Vollant: I Dream in Innu (2021), Onyionhwentsïio' (2022), as well as the video mixing performance Holiday Native Land (co-created with Brian Virostek, 2022), and an installation piece based on a 1670s Wendat wampum belt (2022).

 MA Sociology (UQAM)